tfsingh/spsd/README.md

 ![spsd](resources/list.png)

 spsd is a command line utility for managing state persistent, serverless devboxes.
-With spsd, you can spin up instances with 16 vCPUs, 32 gb of memory, and 500 gb of persistent disk in a region of your choice with a port open to the internet, in seconds.
+With spsd, you can spin up instances with 16 vCPUs, 32 gb of memory, and 500 gb of persistent disk in a region of your choice with a port open to the internet in seconds.

 Instances are machines (Firecracker VMs) hosted by [fly.io](fly.io), launched from a docker image.
 You can bring your own or use one of the [base images](#images) included in spsd.

 ## Installation

-You can install spsd with homebrew by running ```brew tap tfsingh/spsd && brew install spsd```.
+You can install spsd via homebrew by running ```brew tap tfsingh/spsd && brew install spsd``` in your terminal.
 You can also install from source with ```cargo install spsd``` (must install flyctl in this case).

 ## Quick start